Tutorial Part 2 - Production setup with local ARC datadelivery

 Note

-If you are on your own client server, please download and untar the files (job description, input-files, executable) - or use your own custom test-jobs.
+(job description, input-files, executable) - or use your own custom test-jobs.
 Note that to use your own remote ARC client you must ensure that the ARC-CE accepts the token that you will use, and that the tokens issuer CA is installed on both server and client.
-You can not use the test-jwt in this case.
+If you are using a test-jwt on the client Follow the steps here to set up the required trust between the ARC-CE and ARC client.
+If you have a real IGTF compliant host certificate on the ARC client, the previous steps deploying the igtf-ca’s on the ARC-Ce should be all you need to do: arcctl deploy igtf-ca classic

 Submit a job with no inputdata

 In this example we are assuming you are submitting the job on the client installed on the ARC-CE server itself.
-Replace $(hostname) with your ARC-CE endpoint if this is not the case.
+Replace $(hostname)

 The executable looks like this: